Milica Denda

-Milica Denda (Милица Денда; born 11 December 2002) is a Serbian football defender, who plays for Galatasaray in the Women's Super League in Turkey.
+Milica Denda (Милица Денда; born 11 December 2002) is a professional footballer who plays as a defender for Bosnian Premier League club Emina Mostar.
+Born in Serbia, she has committed to play for the Bosnia and Herzegovina national team.

 Club career

-Denda played for ŠF "Siniša Mihajlović", ŽFK Vojvodina, and ŽFK Spartak Subotica in Serbia(2019–20).
-With ŽFK Spartak Subotica, she enjoyed Serbian Women's Super League champion title in the 2019–20 season, and took part at the 2019–20 UEFA Women's Champions League.
+Denda played for ŠF "Siniša Mihajlović", ŽFK Vojvodina, and Spartak Subotica in Serbia.
+With Spartak, she won the Serbian Super League title in the 2019–20 season, and took part at the UEFA Champions League.

 Galatasaray

-By December 2021, she moved to Turkey, and joined the newly established team Galatasaray S.K.
+By December 2021, she moved to Turkey and joined the newly established team Galatasaray.

 International career

-She played for the Serbia women's national under-17 football team and then their under-19 team before she became a member of the Serbia women's team.
+She played for the Serbia national under-17 team and then their under-19 team before she became a member of the Serbia women's team.

+On 2 April 2026, Denda's request to switch allegiance to Bosnia and Herzegovina was approved by FIFA.